openharmony/docs/en/application-dev/quick-start/arkts-rendering-control-lazyforeach.md

     }
   }

-  // This method is called by the framework to remove the listener from the data source of the LazyForEach component. unregisterDataChangeListener(listener: DataChangeListener): void {
+  // This method is called by the framework to remove the listener from the LazyForEach data source. unregisterDataChangeListener(listener: DataChangeListener): void {
     const pos = this.listeners.indexOf(listener);
     if (pos >= 0) {